-3.4 802.3u MII Serial Management Interface
+3.6 802.3u MII SERIAL MANAGEMENT INTERFACE

-3.4.1 Serial Management Register Access
+3.6.1 Serial Management Register Access

 The serial management MII specification defines a set of thirty-two 16-bit status and control registers that are accessible through the management interface pins MDC and MDIO.
-The DP83849C implements all the required MII registers as well as several optional registers.
-These registers are fully described in Section 7.0.
+The DP83849IF implements all the required MII registers as well as several optional registers.
+These registers are fully described in 7.0 Register Block.
 A description of the serial management access protocol follows.

-3.4.2 Serial Management Access Protocol
+3.6.2 Serial Management Access Protocol

 The serial control interface consists of two pins, Management Data Clock (MDC) and Management Data Input/Output (MDIO).
 MDC has a maximum clock rate of 25 MHz and no minimum rate.
 The MDIO line is bi-directional and may be shared by up to 32 devices.
-The MDIO frame format is shown below in Table 5.
+The MDIO frame format is shown below in Table 12.

-In addition, the MDIO pin requires a pull-up resistor (1.5 $k\Omega$) which, during IDLE and turnaround, will pull MDIO high.
-In order to initialize the MDIO interface, the station management entity sends a sequence of 32 contiguous logic ones on MDIO to provide the DP83849C with a sequence that can be used to establish synchronization.
+In addition, the MDIO pin requires a pull-up resistor $(1.5 \text{ k}\Omega)$ which provide $\Omega PE$ and which requires a pull-up resistor $(1.5 \text{ k}\Omega)$ order to initialize the MDIO interface, the station management entity sends a sequence of 32 contiguous logic ones on MDIO to provide the DP83849IF with a sequence that can be used to establish synchronization.
 This preamble may be generated either by driving MDIO high for 32 consecutive MDC clock cycles, or by simply allowing the MDIO pull-up resistor to pull the MDIO pin high during which time 32 MDC clock cycles are provided.
 In addition 32 MDC clock cycles should be used to re-sync the device if an invalid start, opcode, or turnaround bit is detected.

-The DP83849C waits until it has received this preamble sequence before responding to any other transaction.
-Once the DP83849C serial management port has been initialized no further preamble sequencing is required until after a power-on/reset, invalid Start, invalid Opcode, or invalid turnaround bit has occurred.
+The DP83849IF waits until it has received this preamble sequence before responding to any other transaction.
+Once the DP83849IF serial management port has been initialized no further preamble sequencing is required until after a poweron/reset, invalid Start, invalid Opcode, or invalid turnaround bit has occurred.
 The Start code is indicated by a <01> pattern.
 This assures the MDIO line transitions from the default idle line state.

 Turnaround is defined as an idle bit time inserted between the Register Address field and the Data field.
 To avoid contention during a read transaction, no device shall actively drive the MDIO signal during the first bit of Turnaround.
-The addressed DP83849C drives the MDIO with a zero for the second bit of turnaround and follows this with the required data.
-Figure 4 shows the timing relationship between MDC and the MDIO as driven/received by the Station (STA) and the DP83849C (PHY) for a typical register read access.
+The addressed DP83849IF drives the MDIO with a zero for the second bit of turnaround and follows this with the required data.
+Figure 4 shows the timing relationship between MDC and the MDIO as driven/received by the Station (STA) and the DP83849IF (PHY) for a typical register read access.

-For write transactions, the station management entity writes data to the addressed DP83849C thus eliminating the requirement for MDIO Turnaround.
+For write transactions, the station management entity writes data to the addressed DP83849IF thus eliminating the requirement for MDIO Turnaround.
 The Turnaround time is filled by the management entity by inserting <10>.
 Figure 5 shows the timing relationship for a typical MII register write access.

-Table 5.
+TABLE 12.
 Typical MDIO Frame Format